 Northwestern Mutual began operating in the 1850s in the United States, and it paid out its first death benefit claims in 1859, following a train collision in Johnson Creek, Wisconsin, when two of the company’s policy holders were killed in the accident.

 Today, Northwestern Mutual possesses a $260 billion portfolio – a portfolio that has grown consistently throughout the years, and that is a major contributor to the company’s unsurpassed financial strength and policy holder dividends.
 Source.

-The company is considered to be among the strongest in terms of financial stability, and it has earned the highest financial strength ratings that are awarded to any U.S. life insurers by all of the major ratings agencies, including a(n):
+This mutual whole life insurance provider is considered to be among the strongest in terms of financial stability, and it has earned the highest financial strength ratings that are awarded to any U.S. life insurers by all of the major ratings agencies, including a(n):

-Financial Strength Ratings for Northwestern Mutual Life Insurance Company
+Financial Strength Ratings for Northwestern Mutual

 |Moody’s Investors Service||Aaa|